cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 /// TestBlock is a trait that defines the interface for a block produced by a host blockchain. pub trait TestBlock: Clone + Debug {
-    /// The type of header can be extracted from the block. type Header: TestHeader;
+    /// The type of header that can be extracted from the block. type Header: TestHeader;

     /// The height of the block.